 What should schools do to help with youth suicide prevention?
 For teachers, it can be hard to know whether a student is feeling “down” or might be truly at risk.
 However, there are signs to look for and questions to ask that can help prevent a tragedy like suicide.

 Mental health concerns for students are on the rise.

 According to a recent CDD report, the number of mental health–related emergency room visits in 2020 increased by 24% for children aged 5-11 and 31% for youth aged 12–17.
 Even before the pandemic, suicide was the second-leading cause of death for teens ages 15-19.
-Recent data the suicide rate for our older teenagers was higher than it had been in two decades.
+Recent data showed the suicide rate for our older teenagers was higher than it had been in two decades.

 Educators provide a critical safety net.

 Teachers and administrators are well-positioned—sometimes even more so than parents—to objectively spot signs of suicide .
 These can include changes in behavior, becoming withdrawn, or a sudden change in achievement at school.

 Unfortunately, those signs can be harder to distinguish right now, when many students are struggling emotionally and academically.
 A youth suicide prevention program, such as Hazelden’s Lifeline Trilogy, can help educators distinguish between students who are dealing with normal feelings and those who might be at risk for suicide.

 Talking about suicide doesn’t encourage it.